 Fall—Highs 40s F (single digits C), Lows 20s (-single digits C)

-Precipitation average between one and three inches year-round.
-Snow can fall at anytime of the year.
+Precipitation averages between one and three inches year-round.
+Snow can fall at any time of the year.
 On average, temperatures are 10 to 15F degrees cooler at higher elevations.

 Waterton Glacier International Peace Park

 Sharing an international border with Canada, Waterton-Glacier National Park adjoins the U.S. Glacier National Park.
-It’s home the iconic Prince of Wales Hotel along with camping, hiking and boating.
+It’s home to the iconic Prince of Wales Hotel, along with camping, hiking and boating.
 It’s also a UNESCO World Heritage Site.

 A seasonal border crossing is located within the park.
 Exit Glacier National Park and head north on Chief Mountain Highway (MT Hwy 17/AB Hwy 6).
 Typically the crossing opens in mid-May and closes for the season at the end of September.

-Drivers must have a valid drivers license with proper vehicle registration and vehicle insurance.
-Since this is a land crossing, a valid U.S. passport book isn’t required.
-A U.S. passport card can be used.
+Drivers must have a valid driver’s license with proper vehicle registration and insurance.
+Since this is a land crossing, a valid U.S. passport book isn’t required; a U.S. passport card can be used.

 Items Forbidden to cross into Canada that National Park travelers might have.